 Meaningful Name: Kotonoha is an old reading of the word Kotoba (which by the way, means "word").
 Kokoro describes her as "old-fashioned".
 When written in the right characters, kotoba becomes a part of the hanakotoba term, referring to the Japanese language of flowers.

 Nice Job Breaking It, Hero: In the manga, Makoto actually does choose Kotonoha over Sekai in the end, with the latter actually accepting his decision.
 Unfortunately, Kotonoha decided to try and kill Sekai anyway, stabbing Makoto by accident.
 And then, while Makoto is in the hospital recovering, Sekai turns the tables on Kotonoha and succeeds in killing her.

-No Good Deed Goes Unpunished: In the path that she talk Makoto about that Sekai pregnants with Taisuke's child.
-She will be killed by her with train.
+No Good Deed Goes Unpunished: In the path where she tells Makoto that Taisuke impregnated Sekai...
+She will be killed by Sekai herself via being tossed in the path of a train.

 Not Good With Rejection: Part of the problem is Makoto's own tendency to waffle, of course, but even in routes where he flat-out tells Kotonoha he's breaking up with her, she absolutely refuses to stop considering him to be her boyfriend and that other girls are trying to steal him away.

 Ojou: Just compare her room to Sekai's and/or Makoto's.

 Peerless Love Interest: At the very beginning of the story, Makoto is content simply to love Kotonoha from afar.
 It takes Sekai's constant prodding to get the two of them together... and then the real plot starts.